bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-01-29-newsletter.md

-- [Why should miners hashing arbitrary nonces inspire trust in transaction security?]({{bse}}83951) When described as a simple guessing game, Bitcoin's proof of work doesn't sound compelling, but this answer from one of Bitcoin StackExchange's top 30 experts, Chytrik, provides a simple analogy that captures the essence of proof of work and how it helps keep Bitcoin transactions secure.
+- [Why should miners hashing arbitrary nonces inspire trust in transaction security?]({{bse}}83951) When described as a simple guessing game, Bitcoin's proof of work doesn't sound compelling, but this answer from one of Bitcoin Stack Exchange's top 30 experts, Chytrik, provides a simple analogy that captures the essence of proof of work and how it helps keep Bitcoin transactions secure.

-Optech also congratulates and thanks Pieter Wuille, who this month became the [all-time top-voted contributor][top bse] to Bitcoin StackExchange.
+Optech also congratulates and thanks Pieter Wuille, who this month became the [all-time top-voted contributor][top bse] to Bitcoin Stack Exchange.

 ## Notable code changes